ChromaticHQ/drupalorg-slack/README.md

-# Drupal.org / Slack Integration
+# Drupal.org / Slack App

 [![Remix on
 Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/drupalorg-slack)

-The `drupalorg-slack` Slack app uses Drupal.org's API to retrieve a number of data points that are relevant to an organization's [DrupallMarketplace](http://drupal.org/marketplace) rank and report it into your Slack workspace.
+The `drupalorg-slack` Slack app uses Drupal.org's API to retrieve a number of data points that are relevant to an organization's [Drupal Marketplace](http://drupal.org/marketplace) rank and report it into your Slack workspace.
 The data points include issue credit count, number of projects supported, and case studies submitted, as well as the marketplace rank itself.
-It also keeps track of the "high scores" for each of these values..
+It also keeps track of the "high scores" for each of these values.

 The functionality is composed of two pieces, the slash command, and an external
 trigger: